Intent

 Implementation

-At Billesdon Primary School we use the White Rose Science Scheme of learning for KS1 and KS2 classes.
-This allows for progression of scientific skills and enquiry types from Year 1 to Year 6.
+At Billesdon Primary School we use the White Rose Science Scheme of learning for all classes.
+This allows for progression of scientific skills and enquiry types from EYFS to Year 6.
 When required, this will be adapted to best suit each class and each individual learner so that they are able to make their personal best progress with their learning.

 Each year group’s learning objectives will come from the national curriculum and these have been aligned to fit with the associated umbrella topics, within an appropriate time of year and within the children’s developmental stages so that they are best able to access the learning.
-In EYFS PLAN Primary Sciences Resources are used to cover science themes that fit the class topic and will cover the objectives from the Understanding the World element of the statutory framework.
+In EYFS the White Rose science planning is used to cover science themes linked to our maths objectives as well as covering The Natural World strand of Understanding the World taken from the EYFS statutory framework.
 All classes teach science weekly.

 At the beginning of each unit, children should have the opportunity to reflect on their existing science knowledge through discussion and explicit links to previous learning will be made.
 Each science lesson is to be planned with one overarching lesson objective for all children and learning then differentiated to reflect this.
 Learning is planned and taught in units with a clear progression of learning across lessons and between year groups.
 Planning should ensure that by the end of the unit the children have met the objective set out in the national curriculum.